bbqnut/troutreclaimer/README.md

 -=-

-For AdiIRC/mIRC use trout1.txt, trout2.txt & troutreclaim.ini in your scripts directory.
+For AdiIRC/mIRC use trout1.txt, trout2.txt & troutreclaim.ini in your scripts directory and load troutreclaim.ini in AdiIRC or mIRC.